- Enjoy a thrilling helicopter ride to Everest Base Camp

 Flying into Kathmandu, you'll have views over the valley, the Himalaya, and the terraced fields below.
-After completing customs, a representative will be waiting to greet you outside the airport and to guide you through the initial culture shock of Kathmandu’s narrow, winding streets to your hotel.
+A representative will be waiting to greet you outside the airport and guide you through Kathmandu's narrow, winding streets to your hotel.

-In the evening, the tourist hub of Thamel is a good place to grab your first meal, with a variety of restaurants to chose from offering both Western and local Nepali dishes.
+In the evening, the tourist hub of Thamel is a good place to grab your first meal, with a variety of restaurants to choose from offering both Western and local Nepali dishes.

 Day 2: Explore Kathmandu: Swayambhunath, Pashupatinath, and Patan Durbar Square

-Return to your hotel in Kathmandu in the late afternoon and meet your trekking guide who will go over details for tomorrow's adventure.
+You'll return to your hotel in Kathmandu in the late afternoon to meet your trekking guide, who will go over the details for tomorrow's adventure.

-After breakfast, you'll fly to Lukla and land on a steep mountain runway, which brings you to the start of your trek.
+You'll fly to Lukla this morning and land on a steep mountain runway, which brings you to the start of your trek.
 Try to get a window seat on the left-hand side of the plane and keep your camera close: The flight takes you between mountains and through valleys, with great views of the Himalaya on clear days.

-You'll then trek a short distance today through local villages where you'll likely encounter fellow trekkers, locals, and yaks with their tinkling bells.
-(Having an easy first day is intentional, allowing you time to get used to the higher elevation.)
+You'll then trek a short distance through local villages, where you'll likely encounter fellow trekkers, locals, and yaks with their tinkling bells.
+Having an easy first day is intentional, allowing time to get used to the higher elevation.